VijaySrivatsan/VijaySrivatsan/README.md

 #### A creative and passionate engineering student from Trichy, India

-I am a Bachelor of Technology in Computer Science Engineering with Artificial Intelligence and Machine Learning student in SRM University.
-I am a pre-final year student and currently building skills to achieve certain goals.
+I am a Bachelor of Technology in Computer Science Engineering with Artificial Intelligence and Machine Learning student in SRM Institute of Science and Technology, Chennai.
+I am a pre-final year student and currently building skills to achieve certain goals in life I'd like to.
 I personally love learning new things especially when related to the computer aspect of technology!

 - 🔭 I’m currently working on Adobe Illustrator
 - 🌱 I’m currently learning User Experience Design